Learn how to cache static HTML with Magento for Business and Enterprise only.

-With this in place, we can go ahead and set the necessary Page Rules to cache anonymous page visits.
-In order to do this we need to head to the Page Rules section in the Cloudflare dashboard:
+With this setting in place, you can set the necessary Page Rules to cache anonymize page visits.

 - When the Bypass Cache on Cookie rule matches the criteria we set, Cloudflare won't cache HTML (whilst static images and other files will still be cached).
 Depending on whether you're using Magento 1 or Magento 2, you will need a different rule:

 - Finally, setting Edge Cache TTL will define the maximum period of time Cloudflare should keep cached files before getting them back from the origin.
 Even after setting a long Edge Cache TTL time, you can still manually clear the cache before this time expires.

 Troubleshooting issues on Magento 1.8.x or 1.9.x

-This section is relevant if you set-up Bypass Cache on Cookie on a Magento 1.8.x site or a 1.9.x site; on such software versions you may notice that the "Add to Cart" functionality doesn't work on a user's first attempt to add an item to a shopping cart.
+If you setup Bypass Cache on Cookie on a Magento 1.8.x site or a 1.9.x site you may notice that the "Add to Cart" functionality doesn't work on a user's first attempt to add an item to a shopping cart.